bryanng77/epicportfolio/Magic8-BallakaFortuneTellingDevice.md

 ## Conclusion:

-And there we have it folks, our very own **Magic 8-Ball** that derives much of its power from the mysterious power of Python's __*if/elif/else statements*__.
+And there we have it folks, our very own **Magic 8-Ball** that uses Python's __*if/elif/else statements*__.

-Really got the opportunity to apply the if/elif/else statements that I learnt recently and creating this was rather enjoyable!
+Really glad that got the opportunity to apply the if/elif/else statements that I learnt recently.
+Creating this was pretty enjoyable and I truly believe that the best way to learn a programming language quickly is the apply what we've learnt!
 Okay, enough of me talking.
 Have fun and happy coding! :D